lexibank/hantganbangime/README.md

 # Bangime and Friends

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Hantgan, Abbie and List, Johann-Mattis (2018): Bangime.
 Secret language, language isolate, or language island?
 Journal of Language Contact.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CCBY-NC license